 There are lots of things that I can say as you will see below.
-I have listed down lots of fun facts and strange features about these tiny snails.
+I have listed lots of fun facts and strange features about these tiny snails.
 They are very interesting animals!

 I will also answer various questions related to our topic and list down different things that snails eat.
-The most exciting part is, I will also tell you the various animals that prey on these little fellas.
+The most exciting part is, that I will also tell you the various animals that prey on these little fellas.
 Now if you are ready, let us move on!

 Related Article: How do jellyfish eat?

-How Does Snail Eat?
+How Does A Snail Eat?

 As I have told you above, snails will look out for their food with the use of their strong sense of smell.
 They will look for plants that smell tasty for them.
 Below are the detailed steps of how snails find food to how they release their manure.
-Let us check it out!

-First, They Will Find Food
+First, How Snails Find Food